for Veterans and the Public

 Herpes zoster (shingles)

-Shingles is caused by a virus, the same one that causes chickenpox.
-People with shingles usually had chickenpox as a child, and shingles is caused by reactivation of the herpes virus.
+Shingles is caused by varicella-zoster virus, the same virus that causes chickenpox.
+People with shingles usually had chickenpox as a child, and shingles is caused by reactivation of the virus.

 Symptoms can include: